NullChapter/Rebel-Alliance-CTF/10.Steganography/README.md

 3. We can use Python to read the file and inspect it for the flag.
 4. We can use online tools (not recommended)

+After opening the image in a textual format we can find a binary text which needs to be convereted to normal text to get the flag.

 _Hints_
 The flag is hidden in plain sight and just needs some basic inspection.